WINTER 2021-2022 REGISTRATIONS NOW OPEN!

 7 TO 17 YEARS Old

-FPF Jr is split into two separate leagues, the G-League and the D-League.
+FPF Jr is split into two separate leagues, the Civil & School Team League and the Draft League.

-The G-League caters to pre-assembled teams from civil associations or schools, usually made up of kids with moderate to advanced level of football.
+The Civil & School Team League caters to pre-assembled teams from civil associations or schools, typically made up of kids with moderate to advanced level of football.

-The D-League is the home for kids looking to sign up to a league either individually, or in a group of two or three, who are then placed on a team.
+The Draft League is the home for kids looking to sign up to a league either individually, or part of a group of two or three; who are then placed on a team by FPF Jr.

-FPF Jr's mission is to offer an incredible experience to players of all calibers, regardless of their age or football background.REGISTER AN INDIVIDUAL (D-LEAGUE)REGISTER A PRE-SET TEAM (G-LEAGUE)
+FPF Jr's mission is to offer an incredible experience to players of all calibers, regardless of their age or football background.REGISTER AN INDIVIDUAL IN THE DRAFT LEAGUEREGISTER A PRE-ASSEMBLED CIVIL OR SCHOOL TEAM

 includes GST + PST